simard-landscape-lab/sari-tutorial/readme.md

 # Acknowledgements

+We gratefully and humbly acknowledge JAXA for the use of a coherence image over Gabon generated using ISCE2.

 A portion of this research was performed at the Jet Propulsion Laboratory, California Institute of Technology.
 Copyright 2019 California Institute of Technology.
 US Government Support Acknowledged.